 Traditional life insurance products consist principally of products with fixed and guaranteed premiums and benefits, primarily term and whole life insurance products.
 Voluntary accident and health insurance products are expected to remain in force for an extended period and therefore are primarily classified as long-duration contracts.
 Premiums from these products are recognized as revenue when due from policyholders.
-Benefits are reflected in contract benefits and recognized in relation to premiums, so that profits are recognized over the life of the policy.
+Benefits are reflected in contract benefits and recognized over the life of the policy in relation to premiums.

 Immediate annuities with life contingencies, including certain structured settlement annuities, provide insurance protection over a period that extends beyond the period during which premiums are collected.
 Premiums from these products are recognized as revenue when received at the inception of the contract.
 Benefits and expenses are recognized in relation to premiums.
-Profits from these policies come from investment income, which is recognized over the life of the contract.
+Profits from these policies come primarily from investment income, which is recognized over the life of the contract.